 While Christmas is the most wonderful time of year, it can also be the most expensive time of year.
 School holidays, Christmas presents, Christmas lunch, travel expenses and all the other costs that the festive season brings us can make for some stressful times.
 Christmas is quite a common time for people to apply for Government benefits as they can offer a big helping hand in getting through the new year.
 The Centrelink family tax benefit and other payments are also useful for students, parents with newborns, single parents, jobseekers, veterans and many more.

-If you’re finding yourself a little panicked this Christmas then maybe Centrelink is something you should look into.
+If you’re finding yourself a little panicked this Christmas then maybe Centrelink is something you should look into, you could even get a Xmas loan to help!.
 Government benefits are like personal loans in the sense that they are there to help those in need.
 Therefore, we have put together some helpful information on the types of Centrelink payments that are available, and why they could help to turn your Christmas frown upside down!

 We’ve also included all the payments that we accept when looking at your loan applications.
 At Jacaranda Finance, we believe in giving everyone a fair go, so we will always do our best to accommodate people in all sorts of situations.